Mary McLeod Bethune: Legacy and honors

-In the 1940s, Bethune used her influence and friendship with Eleanor Roosevelt to secure luxury travel buses for Eddie Durham's All-Star Girls Orchestra, an African-American, all-women's swing band.

-Bethune was the only black woman present at the founding of the United Nations in San Francisco in 1945, representing the NAACP with W. E. B. Du Bois and Walter White.
+Bethune was the only Black woman present at the founding of the United Nations in San Francisco in 1945, representing the NAACP with W. E. B. Du Bois and Walter White.
 In 1949, she became the first woman to receive the National Order of Honour and Merit, Haiti's highest award.
-She served as the U.S. emissary to the induction of President William V.S.
-Tubman of Liberia in 1949.
-She also has had essays written about her.
+She served as a U.S. emissary to the re-inauguration of President William V. S. Tubman of Liberia in 1949.

 She also served as an adviser to five of the presidents of the United States.
 Calvin Coolidge and Franklin D. Roosevelt appointed her to several government positions, which included: Special Advisor in Minority Affairs, director of the Division of Negro Affairs of the National Youth Administration, and chair of Federal Council of Negro Affairs.
 Among her honors, she was an assistant director of the Women's Army Corps.
-She was also an honorary member of Delta Sigma Theta sorority.
+She was also an honorary member of Delta Sigma Theta sorority and Iota Phi Lambda Sorority, Inc..

 In 1973, Bethune was inducted into the National Women's Hall of Fame.
-On July 10, 1974, the anniversary of her 99th birthday, the Mary McLeod Bethune Memorial, by artist Robert Berks, was erected in her honor in Lincoln Park (Washington, D.C.)
+On July 10, 1974, the anniversary of her 99th birthday, the Mary McLeod Bethune Memorial, by artist Robert Berks, was erected in her honor in Lincoln Park (Washington, D.C.).
 It was the first monument honoring an African American or a woman to be installed in a public park in the District of Columbia.

-At least 18,000 people attended the unveiling ceremony, although one estimate claims that approximately 250,000 people attended, including Shirley Chisholm, the first African-American woman elected to Congress.
-The funds for the monument were raised by the National Council of Negro Women.
-The inscription on the pedestal reads "let her works praise her" (a biblical reference to Proverbs 31:31), while the side is engraved with a passage from her "Last Will and Testament":
+The inscription on the pedestal reads "let her works praise her" (a reference to Proverbs 31:31), while the side is engraved with passage headings from her "Last Will and Testament":